-A kitchen is one of the most costly rooms in your house, and whether you are building one or renovating it, not taking the time to plan can result in expensive mistakes.
+A kitchen is one of the most costly rooms in your house.
+Kitchen cabinets can be pricey and whether you are building a new kitchen one or renovating one, not taking the time to plan can result in expensive mistakes.
 The last thing you want after finishing a major kitchen renovation is to look at your space and think “I really wish I would have…”.
 That’s why we’re here.
 Having a bit of experience in your corner can help you avoid making easily overlooked errors that can cost a lot of money to fix.
 Here are 9 really common mistakes, so you know what to watch for:

 Forgetting about flow

 Everything needs to move in your kitchen, and if you don’t plan out how, you’re setting yourself up for a lot of extra work and frustration.
 We all want to get lots of steps in, but not at the expense of flow and productivity.
 Even something as simple as washing and putting away the dishes takes some consideration.
 Where will the dishwasher be in relation to the sink, and how far from the dishwasher is the cabinet that holds the glassware?
 Speaking of glassware, is that cabinet close enough to the fridge to get yourself a drink without crossing the whole space?
 Are there zones in your kitchen so multiple people can use the space without tripping over each other?
 There are a lot of things to think about when planning out a kitchen, and our designers consider them all.

 It feels like we’re always suggesting storage solutions, but we have a good reason for it:

 We want your space to work for you.